VTCSec/vtcsec.org/summit.md

 It will be hosted at Virginia Tech on **March 23rd** at Room 320 in New Classroom Building.
 Note - Parking will be free on the weekend, there are lots near by at the Perry Street Lot and Garage.

 It will run all day.
 Food and drink will be provided.
-Hotel rooms will be provided to those that have to travel too far to leave in the morning, please request these directly by email as soon as possible.
+Hotel rooms will be provided to those that have to travel too far to leave in the morning, please request these when you register.

 ## What are the team rules?